clownix/cloonix/xdoc/index.rst

 ========================

 */usr/libexec/cloonix/* for binaries, libraries and configuration files.
-*/var/lib/cloonix/bulk* for the cloonix storage of virtual files .qcow2 and .img.
+*/var/lib/cloonix/bulk* for the cloonix storage of virtual files .qcow2 and .zip.
 */var/lib/cloonix/<net-name>* for run-time storage of temporary files.

 You can grab a single file html of this doc to print it: